 |Behold that giant morel in the middle!|

 Given that I adore mushrooms of all types, this was a dream iron-chef-style challenge.
 For my first dish I wanted to do something simple but elegant that would really highlight the flavor of the wild mushrooms.
-I started by reconstituting the lobster mushrooms, porcini, and morels following the easy directions from Marx: reconstituting dried mushrooms.
-After they were hydrated I ran the soaking liquid through a fine sieve to remove any grit, saved a bit for the dish, and put the rest in the freezer to use as soup stock in some future recipe.
+I started by reconstituting the lobster mushrooms, porcini, and morels.
+After they were refreshed I ran the soaking liquid through a fine sieve to remove any grit, saved a bit for the dish, and put the rest in the freezer to use as soup stock in some future recipe.

 To make sure the mushrooms were nice and tender, I sliced them into ribbons and then put them in a pan with a half cup of the strained soaking liquid and let them simmer for about ten minutes, or until the liquid cooked off.
 I set those aside to cool and then I made the simple chive oil.
 For this I took a half-cup of chopped fresh chives and put it in the blender with a half cup of walnut oil and a pinch of salt, then blended until smooth.
 You can use any type of oil you like here, but I like the mild, nutty flavor of the walnut oil.
 After blending, refine the oil by letting it drip through a cheesecloth-lined sieve into a bowl–or use it as is, if you prefer.
 This will keep in the refrigerator for a week, and it makes a beautiful garnish for soups.

 To make the crispy shallot garnish I thinly sliced four medium shallots (you want about a half cup, sliced) and cooked them in some oil until they were crispy and brown:

 Drain the browned shallots on paper towels and sprinkle with sea salt–they will crisp up as they drain (do this, and you will never buy those canned onions again…).